SUMMARY – Workstation Power Failure Investigation – v1.0.0

 Validation Steps

-1. Simulated real-world usage by performing large file transfers across all storage drives.
+1. Simulated real-world usage was performed by transferring large files across all storage drives.

-2. Confirmed the system stayed operational without shutting down, showing that the new PSU handled the load successfully.
+2. The system remained operational without shutting down, indicating that the new PSU successfully handled the load.

-3. Monitored the system for 72 hours during normal operations to ensure long-term stability.
+3. The system was monitored for 72 h during normal operations to ensure long-term stability.

 2.1 Key Takeaways

-• Security and reliability depend on the physical layer, not just software.
+• Security and reliability depend on the physical layer, not only on software.

-• Hardware changes must be reviewed to ensure the system can handle increased power demands.
+• Hardware changes must be reviewed to ensure that the system can handle increased power demands.

-• Testing under high load is necessary to confirm that a fix is effective.
+• Testing under high loads is necessary to confirm the effectiveness of the fix.

-• Proper planning allows for safe system growth and future upgrades.
+• Proper planning allows safe system growth and future upgrades.

 2.2 Security Implications & Recommendations